 Place: Sternberg Palace

-The exhibition is organized by the National Gallery in Prague in cooperation with the Rudolfinum Gallery.
+The exhibition was organized by the National Gallery in Prague in cooperation with the Rudolfinum Gallery.

 Hynek Martinec's exhibition celebrates the friendship of contemporary art with old masters art.

-Three dozen contemporary Hynek Martinec's paintings will host the collection of the old art of the National Gallery in Prague at the Sternberg Palace from April 27th to August 26th.
-Martinec responds to the works of great art masters in his artworks.
-His current exhibition is based on a fictional story about the attempt by Kilian Ignatz Dietzenhofer to build a Baroque cathedral in Iceland.
+Thirty paintings by Hynek Martinec were exhibited at the National Gallery in Prague (Sternberg Palace) from April 27 to August 26, 2018.
+In his works, Martinec responds to the works of the greats of old art.
+His exhibition is based on a fictional story about Kilian Ignaz Dietzenhofer's attempt to build Baroque cathedrals in Iceland.

 Petr Nedoma (director of Rudolfinum Gallery) about Hynek Martinec: